Our Church Planting Movement

 In 2016, we formally rededicated our next decade to these same two themes - planting churches and making disciples.
 We call this prayerful initiative the Saturate Movement.

-As of today, we have seen God's faithfulness take root in our local church plants, Camp Carl improvements, global outreach partners and countless lives impacted by these ministries!
-We are excited to share these testimonies with you and we'd love to hear your story as well!
+We have seen God's faithfulness take root in our local church plants, Camp Carl improvements, global outreach partners and countless lives impacted by these ministries!

 Learn more about our local church plants!